-A11: Where practical, the holder of the environmental authority must dispose of the acid producing waste rock in the tailings dam or mine excavation and backfill as soon as practical.
+A11: The holder of the environmental authority must dispose of acid producing waste rock in a mine excavation where practical and backfill as soon as practical.
 Where not practical, bury acid producing waste rock in an excavation or pit and backfill as soon as practical.
 Backfill all mine excavations, other excavations and pits containing acid producing waste rock with benign, low permeability material and seal the mine excavation, other excavation or pit with a compacted capping layer at least 1m thick.

-Note 16 - For detailed information on the management of acid mine waste material refer to the "Technical

-Guidelines for the Environmental Management of Exploration and Mining in Queensland", Part B, 'Assessment and Management of Acid Drainage' and the 'Guidelines for Sampling and Analysis of Lowland Acid Sulfate Soils (ASS) in Queensland'.
+Note 17 - For detailed information on the management of acid mine waste material refer to the "Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland", Part B, 'Assessment and Management of Acid Drainage' and the 'Guidelines for Sampling and Analysis of Lowland Acid Sulphate Soils (ASS) in Queensland'.